ibexa/documentation-developer/docs/api/field_type_form_and_template.md

 - `EzSystems\RepositoryForms\FieldType\FieldValueFormMapperInterface` to provide editing support
-- `EzSystems\RepositoryForms\FieldType\FieldDefinitionFormMapperInterface` to provide Field Type definition editing support, when you require non-standard settings.
+- `EzSystems\RepositoryForms\FieldType\FieldDefinitionFormMapperInterface` to provide Field Type definition editing support, when you require non-standard settings

 ### FieldValueFormMapperInterface

 The `FieldValueFormMapperInterface::mapFieldValueForm` method accepts two arguments:

-`FormInterface` (form for the current Field) and `FieldData` (underlying data for current field form).
+- `FormInterface` — form for the current Field
+- `FieldData` — underlying data for current field form

 You have to add your form type to the content editing form.
 The example shows how `ezboolean` injects the form: